 The Office of Developmental Programs (ODP) has an agreement with County Mental Health/Intellectual Disability (MH/ID) programs under the control of local elected officials to perform delegated waiver and operational administrative functions.
 The 55 Pa.
-Code Chapter 51 regulations or its regulatory successor authorize Department Designees, Administrative Entities (AEs), to perform waiver administrative functions.
+Code Chapter 6100 regulations authorize Department Designees, Administrative Entities (AEs), to perform waiver administrative functions.
 Each of these public agencies are delegated functions through an AE Operating Agreement.
 The AE implements these responsibilities and meets the requirements specified in the AE Operating Agreement.